NixOS/nix.dev/source/guides/recipes/post-build-hook.md

 post-build-hook = /etc/nix/upload-to-cache.sh
 ```

-Then restart the `nix-daemon` an all involved machines, e.g. with
+Then restart the `nix-daemon` on all involved machines, e.g. with

 ```
 pkill nix-daemon